Churchill tank: North Africa

 Kingforce, formed to test whether the Churchills could operate in Africa, was considered too slow to participate in the chase after the retreating Axis, sent back to Alexandria and disbanded after El Alamein.
+This seems unlikely, as firstly the Churchill has the same top speed as the Valentine tanks that the 8th Army did use on this advance and secondly; the tanks would have been loaded onto tank transporters such as the Scammell Pioneer to transport them any strategic distance in a reasonable time, without the fuel consumption and wear and tear of driving tanks hundreds of kilometres.
+It is more likely that Kingforce was disbanded as the trial was limited only to the battle of El Alemain and when that ended, the six tanks of Kingforce were earmarked to go to a Brigade that was operating Churchill tanks, of which the 8th Army had no such brigades.
 The 25th Army Tank Brigade of three regiments was sent to Africa, and went into action in February 1943 during the Tunisian campaign.
 It was followed by 21st Army Tank Brigade.

 Churchill tanks took part in containing the German offensive of Operation Ochsenkopf in February – March 1943.
-At a place called Steamroller Farm, two Churchill Mk III tanks of 51 RTR got ahead of their squadron.
+At the battle of Steamroller Farm, two Churchill Mk III tanks of 51 RTR got ahead of their squadron.
 They came across an entire German transport column, which they ambushed and completely shot up before they rejoined.
 The result was the destruction of two 88 mm, two 75 mm and two 50 mm, four lesser anti-tank guns, 25 wheeled vehicles, two 3-inch mortars, two Panzer III tanks and infliction of nearly 200 casualties.

 A Churchill tank in a hull down defensive position made a particular contribution to Allied success.
 In one encounter, on 21 April 1943, during the start of the Battle of Longstop Hill, a Churchill tank of the 48th Royal Tank Regiment got the better of a German Tiger I heavy tank.
 A 6 pounder shot from the Churchill lodged between the Tiger's turret and turret ring, jamming the turret and injuring the German crew.
 They abandoned the Tiger, which was subsequently captured by the British.
 Known as Tiger 131, this was the first Tiger captured by the Western Allies and was particularly useful for intelligence.
 Tiger 131 has since been restored to full working condition and is now on display at The Tank Museum in Dorset, UK.
-As of early 2021, it is the only working Tiger tank in the world.
+As of late 2025, it is the only working Tiger tank in the world.